John Fleming (Australian priest): Allegations of abuse

 Five years after his appointment to Campion College, media reports were published alleging sexual impropriety by Fleming with three people when he was an Anglican priest some 37 years previously.
 Nigel Hunt, a journalist for The Advertiser and Sunday Mail, wrote that these allegations were known to the Roman Catholic Archbishop of Adelaide, the Most Reverend Leonard Faulkner, at the time of his Roman Catholic ordination.

 In 2011, Fleming returned to Adelaide where he continued to work as a priest.
 He initiated a defamation case against the Sunday Mail regarding several stories published on the complaints and investigations.
 These matters had been finalised by SA Police and by the Catholic Church.
 The Anglican Church ceased investigations on 24 November 2020.

-From 7 October 2014 and the end of September 2016, Fleming pursued a high profile, but unsuccessful, defamation action against The Advertiser and Sunday Mail in the Supreme Court of South Australia regarding reports of alleged sexual misconduct as an Anglican priest.
+From 7 October 2014 and the end of September 2016, Fleming pursued a high profile, but unsuccessful, defamation action against The Advertiser and the Sunday Mail in the Supreme Court of South Australia regarding reports of alleged sexual misconduct as an Anglican priest.

 Fleming appealed against the dismissal of the claim for damages for defamation to the Full Court of the Supreme Court of South Australia.
-On 29 September 2016 this appeal was unanimously dismissed when the Full Court found no errors of law were made in the earlier judgement.
+On 29 September 2016 the appeal was unanimously dismissed when the court found no errors of law were made in the earlier judgement.
 Costs were awarded against him.

 Fleming applied for special leave to appeal with the High Court of Australia, the application was refused because two judges stated that it did "not raise a question of general importance.
 None of the applicant's proposed appeal grounds enjoys sufficient prospects of success to warrant a grant of special leave.
 Special leave should be refused with costs."

 It was decreed under canon law on 9 February 2017 by Philip Marshall, vicar general of the Catholic Archdiocese of Adelaide, that Fleming was to immediately cease all forms of ministry.
 The decision was later criticised by David Flint in The Spectator and Augusto Zimmermann in Quadrant, they both state judicial failures and comment on the relevance of the Briginshaw principle to the decision.

 In June 2021, Fleming lost an appeal against the denial of a clearance to work with children following a Working With Children Check heard by the South Australian Civil & Administrative Tribunal.